 The portfolio assessment process provides an opportunity for a student to demonstrate college-level learning that he or she has obtained through years of experience.

-If the student has successfully ("C" or better) completed a course comparable to IDS102 so deemed by the Prior Learning Assessment (PLA) coordinator, the student will receive credit for that course and will not need to take IDS102 before submitting a portfolio for assessment.
+If the student has successfully ("C" or better) completed a course comparable to IDS102 so deemed by the Prior Learning Assessment (PLA) coordinator, the student may receive credit for that course and may not need to take IDS102 before submitting a portfolio for assessment.
 A comparable course should include instructions on analyzing one's learning/prior knowledge and relating that to academic content areas as well as instructions on preparing a portfolio.

 Portfolio credit is not awarded for "life experience" but rather for learning that results from that life experience.
 A portfolio identifies the college-level course that the student believes parallels the knowledge gained through years of experience.
 In the narrative and documentation sections, the student identifies, explains and documents that learning.